BardicNoel/lorerim-v4-codex/pipeline-projects/religion/wintersun-religion-docs.md

 *blessing of nocturnal*: You are 25% harder to detect.
 **Tenets of Nocturnal**

-Pickpocket <Mysterious> <Coinpurses>.
+Pickpocket ***Mysterious*** ***Coinpurses***.
 Pick locks successfully.
 Pray only at night, preferably in darkness.
 Those skilled in Sneak are most deserving of my favor.

 **Follower of Nocturnal**
-- Vanish in the Night: Praying clears non-violent crime bounties up to <Global=WSN_Favor_Global> gold (based on favor with Nocturnal).
+- Vanish in the Night: Praying clears non-violent crime bounties up to ***x*** gold (based on favor with Nocturnal).

 **Devotee of Nocturnal**
 - Raven's Watch: During the night, you are less likely to be detected and are more proficient with picking pockets.
-During prayer, you may astrally observe the nearest person within <300> feet.
+During prayer, you may astrally observe the nearest person within ***300*** feet.

 ## Peryite